Escalation Management: How to Manage It Effectively

 Key skills needed for escalation management

-Effective escalation management requires a range of call center agent skills.
+Effective escalation management requires a range of call center skills.
 Here are some of them:

-• Emotional intelligence: agents must possess a good amount of emotional intelligence to handle customer conversations smoothly since they need to empathize with the customer's perspective and manage their emotions to ensure a positive outcome.
+• Emotional intelligence: Agents must possess a good amount of emotional intelligence to engage with customers smoothly since they need to empathize with the customer's perspective and manage their emotions to ensure a positive outcome.

 How to improve your escalation management capabilities